 The features and specs for both models are just about the same, except for the display.

-Of the two iPad Pro models, the larger screen wins out every time.
-It’s a full Retina screen with excellent color reproduction, excellent clarity, and superb detail.
-The 12.9″ is $1,099, more expensive than the 11″, which comes in at only $799.
+The larger screen wins out of the two iPad Pro models every time.
+It’s a full Retina screen with excellent color reproduction, superior clarity, and superb detail.
+The 12.9″ is $1,099, which is more expensive than the 11″ at only $799.

-Of course, the 11″ model is a solid option if you want to save some cash or if you’re looking for something a little bit more portable.
+Of course, the 11″ model is a solid option if you want to save some cash or look for something a little more portable.